-Pieter has published over 40 articles on the political sociology and comparative political economy of welfare states, public policies, generations, and population aging.
-His book on the political sociology of transitions to democracy, Divide and Pacify: Political Protests and Strategic Social Policies in Post-Communist Democracies (2006), was nominated for the Political Sociology Best Book Award by the American Sociological Association.
-He has also co-edited Aging Populations in Post-Industrial Democracies (2012) and Post-Communist Welfare Pathways (2009).
-A new co-edited volume, Global Political Demography, is forthcoming in 2021.
+Pieter has published over 50 articles on the comparative politics, political sociology and comparative political economy of welfare states, public policies, democratic transitions, generations, and population aging.
+His book on the comparative political economy of transitions to democracy, Divide and Pacify: Political Protests and Strategic Social Policies in Post-Communist Democracies (2006), was nominated for the Political Sociology Best Book Award by the American Sociological Association.
+He has also co-edited Aging Populations in Post-Industrial Democracies (2012), Post-Communist Welfare Pathways (2009), and Global Political Demography (2021).

 Beyond academic citations and invited lectures at over 40 institutes of higher learning, Pieter has spoken and consulted widely to ministries and policymaking communities, including the Obama White House (Office of the Vice President), three European Commission Vice-Presidents, a High-Level Policy Summit on Responses to Sustainability, the European Environmental and Sustainable Development Advisory Council, the Inter-Parliamentary Union at the Canadian Parliament, a Population Europe and Max Planck Society Brussels High-Level Expert Meeting, the Inter-American Conference on Social Security, the IBM International Social Sector Forum, UNICEF, the Bertelsmann Foundation Sustainable Governance Indicators program, the International Social Security Association, the United Nations Office in Vienna, the Lithuanian parliament, the Slovak Social Ministry, the Austrian ministries of Finance and Social Affairs, and the Global Economic Symposium.

-Tepe, Markus,, Vanhuysse, Pieter & Lutz, Maximilian (fc.
-2021), ' Merit, Luck and Taxes: Societal Reward Rules, Self-Interest and Ideology in a Real-Effort Voting Experiment,' forthcoming, Political Research Quarterly
+Tepe, Markus,, Vanhuysse, Pieter & Lutz, Maximilian (2021), ' Merit, Luck and Taxes: Societal Reward Rules, Self-Interest and Ideology in a Real-Effort Voting Experiment,' Political Research Quarterly

 Tepe, Markus & Vanhuysse, Pieter (2020), 'Taking Social Policy Personally: How Does Neuroticism Affect Welfare State Attitudes?,' Social Policy & Administration, 54 (5): 699-718.